-Session Seven: Develop a Position Background In this session, students reinforce skills associated with Educational Technology Standard 1.3.3 as they "combine information from separate sources to produce, support, and counter arguments."
+Session Seven: Develop a Position Background In this session, students reinforce skills associated with Educational Technology Standard 1.3.3 and Social Studies Standard 5.2.2 as they "combine information from separate sources to produce, support, and counter arguments."
 This is the final session for the Individual Inquiry portion of the assessment.
-At this point, students should begin the synthesis of their research by organizing information and beginning to develop a position about their research question.
+At this point, students should begin the synthesis of their research by organizing their information and beginning the development of a position about their research question.
 They will share this position and their supporting ideas and documentation in the next session.
-This session also begins an association with Writing GLE 1.1.1 (CCSS W5, W8 ) for which students use various strategies to plan their writing.
+This session also begins an association with Writing GLE 1.1.1 for which students use various strategies for planning writing.
 Original text from the Social Studies assessment is in bold .
-Common Core State Standards Prep Optional □ Pre-teach the organization and synthesis of information using a lesson from the Reading and Writing Resources.
-Individual Inquiry Materials □ Graphic organizer from Social Studies assessment Optional □ Document camera or interactive whiteboard connected to a projector vidı Learning Plan (30 minutes) Indi Engage Ask students to share their research question and sub-questions with a partner.
+V Prep Optional □ Pre-teach the organization and synthesis of information using a lesson from the Reading and Writing Resources.
+Individual Inquiry Materials □ Graphic organizer from Social Studies assessment Optional □ Document camera or interactive whiteboard connected to a projector ivic Learning Plan (30 minutes) Indi Engage Ask students to share their research question and sub-questions with a partner.
 Students should identify specifics from their research which provide information on these questions: What am I learning about the topic?
 What am I learning about searching for and organizing information?
 Review learning targets for this session with students.
 Explain that the focus today will be to identify key points from their partner discussion and use these points to prepare for the final product.
 Explore Have students begin to complete a graphic organizer connected with the assessment.
 Remind students they can use the graphic organizer completed during the Key Concepts, Background, and Vocabulary sessions as a guide.
 Explain Students can use the graphic organizer with a partner or the whole class to discuss key components.
-Extend Have students develop an initial position on the issue or topic related to the required elements of the rubric.
+Extend • Have students develop an initial position on the issue or topic related to the required elements of the rubric.
 Tell students that the position they take will be the basis for discussion during the next session.
-Evaluate Be prepared to provide formative feedback to students about their knowledge and skills.
-They should be able to: Select at least one digital source related directly to the student task.
-Combine the information they collect from sources to complete a paper or presentation.
+Evaluate Be prepared to provide formative feedback to students about their knowledge and skills relative to selecting information that has a general pattern and is clear and well-known about the topic, and summarizes results of the research.
 Do not score this part of the assessment.
 Students will have an opportunity to revise this initial work following the next session.